StephenQSstarThomas/Agents-Readthedocs.io/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Agent's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+**Agent** is an easy-to-use toolkit for building customized AI agents.

+Here we manifest all the documentations to you, including functions and principles of the whole project.We also provide basic codes of our project.

 .. note::